pietrykovsky/SzczurTV/README.md

 4. When you're done working and want to stop the containers, use:
 `docker-compose down`
 This command stops and removes the containers, networks, volumes, and images created by `up`.

+## Code Formatting

+Before making any commit, ensure your C# code is properly formatted to pass the formatting checks.
+Use the CSharpier formatter by running the following command in the root directory of the project:
+`dotnet csharpier .`
+This command checks the formatting of all C# files in the project.
+This step is crucial to ensure your commits adhere to the project's coding standards and pass the automated formatting checks.`